Content Regulation / Censorship

 The ECtHR then had to determine if the disclosure was “necessary in a democratic society.” [para.
 60-63] Guja argued that his release of the letters was akin to whistle-blowing illegal conduct, and he supported this argument by pointing to information within the letters, discussing the letters’ authors, and noting the context around which he received the letters.
 The ECtHR determined that Guja lacked any effective methods of reporting the information, other than releasing the letters to the newspaper, despite the government’s argument to the contrary.
 However, the ECtHR emphasized that context around the release of information is important.
 Guja had no other effective means to report the attempted interference by the Deputy Speaker of Parliament with ongoing judicial proceedings, and the Prosecutor General’s Office did not show any willingness to react to the letters.
 Thus, the ECtHR found that the action of making them public could be justified.

-The ECtHR’s Grand Chamber ruled that Moldova had violated Guja’s right to freedom of expression and determined that Guja’s dismissal had been an unjustified interference with the right to impart information.
+The ECtHR’s Grand Chamber ruled in its judgment that Moldova had violated Guja’s right to freedom of expression and determined that Guja’s dismissal had been an unjustified interference with the right to impart information.
 The ruling also recognized that the issues at stake, namely the independence of the judiciary and the misconduct of an important political figure, were of great public interest.
 The sanction imposed on Guja, i.e., dismissal, was considered particularly disproportionate in light of the chilling effect that it could have in the future on civil servants’ willingness to denounce abuses.
 The ECtHR thus found that Moldova’s interference with the applicant’s right to freedom of expression could not be justified as “necessary in a democratic society.”

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.